wardcheyenne/wardcheyenne.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am an undergraduate researcher at University of California San Diego and California State University San Bernardino.
-I am a Data Science Researcher (Intern) at Merck.
+I am undergraduate researcher at various instituions.